 When planning my projects for the next few years, I was aware that print books are still my format of choice (as a reader and writer).
 A love of nature and lifelong habits of re-using paper, where possible, impacts my purchasing and use of paper.
 Though as far as print books I’ve published, I’d yet to address it.
-I sat and made a plan, tackling the issue from various angles and here’s what I came up with:
+I sat and made a plan, tackling the issue from various angles and here’s what I came up with…

-- Create some digital-only creative works (coming in 2021)
+- Create some digital-only projects

-- Choose the smallest dimension (like Spirals)
+- Choose the smallest print dimension available (like Spirals)

 Alone, it isn’t a great impact; I’m one of millions of writers and billions of people.
 If the impact is so small, is the only real impact on my conscience?
 Perhaps.
 Though I still believe it’s worthwhile.
 There’s the option to go entirely digital which I may consider in the future.
 For now, I’m building towards multiple digital formats at lower cost; so it’s more desirable than print.
-I encourage people to pass on my books once read (if they’ve no wish to keep them), to a free book shelf, charity or shop; because the second-hand market plays a role in reduced consumption too.
+I encourage people to pass on my books once read (if they’ve no wish to keep them); to a free book shelf, charity or shop, because the second-hand market plays a role in reduced consumption too.

 I buy recycled notebooks and squirrel card and paper stock from multiple sources.
 I use pretty scenery paper for letter writing, though just as often write on the back of a colouring page or paper from packaging.
 It’s fun to re-purpose!
 I save the covers from notebooks gifted to me, then cut, punch and thread paper that is only printed on 1 side to make new journals.
 What fun ways do you re-purpose paper?